-Nicotinamide (Vitamin B3), USP is water-soluble amide form of Nicotinic acid (Vitamin B3).
+Nicotinamide (Vitamin B3), USP is water-soluble amide form of Nicotinic acid.
 It is a poly (ADP-ribose) polymerase (PARP) inhibitor, involved in regulation of many cellular processes.
+It was discovered between 1935 and 1937.
+Commercially, Nicotonamide is made from nicotinic acid or nicotinonitrile.
+Structurally, it consists of a pyridine ring to which a primary amide group is attached in the meta position.
 It shows promise in cell therapy research for diabetes, since it can induce embryonic stem cells into insulin-secreting cells.

-Nicotinamide (Vitamin B3), USP conforms to United States Pharmacopoeia specifications.
+Nicotinamide (Vitamin B3), USP conforms to United States Pharmacopeia specifications.

 |Cancer Applications||Nicotinamide has also been used as an anti-cancer agent to inhibit PARP-1, an enzyme responsible for repairing DNA damage caused by chemotherapy treatment.|